Pixel-wise Energy-biased Abstention Learning for Anomaly Segmentation on Complex Urban Driving Scenes: Experiment

-\textbf{Fishyscapes Leaderboard.} Table~\ref{tab:public_website} shows the leaderboard results on the test set of Fishyscapes LostAndFound and Fishyscapes Static.
+Table~\ref{tab:public_website} shows the leaderboard results on the test set of Fishyscapes LostAndFound and Fishyscapes Static.
 Following~\cite{jung2021standardized}, we compared the methods based on whether they require re-training of the entire segmentation network, adding the extra network, or utilising the OoD data.
-We achieve the SOTA performance by a large margin on Fishyscapes leaderboard when compared with the previous methods except \cite{bevandic2019simultaneous} (Static) that rely on an inefficient re-training segmentation model, a large extra network, extra OoD training data and ensemble anomaly scores.
+We achieve the SOTA performance by a large margin on Fishyscapes leaderboard when compared with the previous methods except \cite{bevandic2019simultaneous} (Static) that rely on an inefficient re-training segmentation model, extra learnable parameters, and extra OoD training data.
 Without re-training the entire network or adding extra learnable parameters, our approach can work efficiently to surpass previous SOTA competing approaches that fall into the same category by about 13\% to 42\% on LostAndFound and 40\% to 50\% AP on Static.
+Such significant improvements indicate the generalisation ability of our proposed PEPAL on detecting a wide variety of unseen abnormalities (i.e., of different size, type, scene, and distance) substantially reducing false negative and positive pixels.
 Moreover, it is worth noting that PEBAL reduces the amount of false positive pixels to 7.58 and 1.73 FPR on the two datasets.
 This result is publicly available on the Fishyscapes website.